-5 ◀ → 1 I strongly support this decision.
+5 → 1 I strongly support this decision.
 I support this decision.
 This decision is okay with me.
 I can live with it.
 I dislike this decision, but I am willing to defer to the wisdom and will of the group.
 I do not support this decision.
 We definitely need to discuss this matter further.

 ^{} Anyone who stands at position 1 must propose realistic ways they could be moved to a 2 or above.
 No one can shut down the process.
-After reasonable time and discussion, the decision can go forward with a minority report that reflects the feelings of anyone remaining at the 1 position.
+After reasonable time and discussion, the vote can proceed with a report that reflects the feelings of anyone remaining at the 1 position.

-The majority view is respected, but the consensus process captures the nuance of the majority vote as well as the views of the minority.
+Consensus is not just a vote - it is a process.
+It respects the will of the majority, while also capturing nuances within the majority vote as well as the views of the minority.